KnpLabs/php-github-api/README.md

 composer require knplabs/github-api:^3.0 symfony/http-client nyholm/psr7
 ```

-To set up the github client with this http client
+To set up the Github client with this HTTP client

 ```php
 use Github\Client;